It Takes Two (album)

-It Takes Two is the debut studio album by American hip hop duo Rob Base and DJ E-Z Rock.
+It Takes Two is the debut studio album by American hip-hop duo Rob Base & DJ E-Z Rock.
 It was released on August 9, 1988, through Profile Records.
 The recording sessions took place at Hillside Sound Studio in Englewood, New Jersey.
 The album was produced by William Hamilton, Donald Dee Bowden, Thomas Dean, Rob Base, and DJ E-Z Rock.
 Both the album and the title track/single were certified platinum by the Recording Industry Association of America on June 12, 1989, and December 28, 1989, respectively.

 The album produced two minor hit singles, "It Takes Two" and "Joy and Pain", and the No. 1 Dance single produced by David "DJ" Wynn, "Get on the Dance Floor".